QuickBlox/quickblox-android-sdk/sample-content/README.md

-## QuickBlox Android Content Sample
+## Quick Blox Android Content Sample

 This is a code sample for [QuickBlox](http://quickblox.com/) platform.
 It is a great way for developers using QuickBlox platform to learn how to save file on Quick Blox by yours apps.